davrot/mattersbearly/README.md

 - Build scripts for with / without docker image

 # Space for improvement
-- Reove the start trial modal.
+- Remove the start trial modal.

 # OIDC